jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 **Patients of the Eliava Phage Therapy Center in Georgia**.
 They shared their stories with us and helped us understand the necessity of phage therapy as a treatment.

+### Educational Documentary

+We would like to thank all the speakers that accepted to participate in our documentary.
+We were very happy to have all these experts on board as we know the importance of education and legacy.

+**Anders Nilson**.
+Associate Professor at Stockholm University.

+**Christian Giske**.
+Professor, senior physician and research group leader at Karolinska Institutet.
+He leads the Antimicrobial Resistance (AMR) team at the Department of Laboratory Medicine.

+**Anni-Maria Örmälä-Odegrip**.
+Postdoctoral researcher.
+She is part of the Antimicrobial Resistance (AMR) team headed by Christian Giske.

+**Pranav Johri**.
+Founder of Vitalis Phage Therapy (India) which partners with the Eliava Phage Therapy Center to help people get phage therapy when antibiotics fail.

+**Bengt Mattson**.
+Policy Manager at the Swedish Pharma Association.

+**Enrico Baraldi**.
+Project Leader at Platinea cooperative and Professor of Industrial Engineering & Management at Uppsala University.

+**Angel Ji**.
+She accepted to be the narrator of the documentary.

+**Soumya Rajpal**.
+She supported and gave guidance to the team in the making of the documentary.

+**Artika Rachmi Farmita, Rahul Kanjilimadom, Adrian Benigno Latupeirissa & Stanley Setiawan.** They provided us with all the audio and video equipment needed for the making of the documentary.

 ### Documentary Speakers

 Anders Nilson(researcher, SU), Christian Giske ( researcher, KI), Anni-Maria Örmälä-Odegrip (postdoc, KI), Pranav Johri( founder, Vitalis phage therapy, India), Bengt Mattson (policy expert, Swedish Pharma Association), Enrico Baraldi( director, Platinea cooperative), Narrator- Angel Ji (Canada), Supporter- Soumya Rajpal( India), Equipments - Artika Rachmi Farmita, Rahul Kanjilimadom, Adrian Benigno Latupeirissa, Stanley Setiawan